 Standard Route, Class 1+

 From the trailhead on Burnt Knob, Three Prong Mountain is approximately a 7-mile hike one way.
-The trail starts off well maintained and easy to follow, due to all the traffic to the three Burnt Knob Lakes.
-The trail is easy to follow for much of the way beyond the lake basin though the fires have removed all vegetation and turned the ground to ash.
-In places, there may not be much of a discernable path.
+The trail starts off well-maintained and easy to follow, due to all the traffic to the three Burnt Knob Lakes.
+The trail is easy to follow for much of the way beyond the lake basin, though the fires have removed all vegetation and turned the ground to ash.
+In places, there may not be much of a discernible path.
 About two thirds of the way in, the trail completely vanishes, but the ridge is broad and gentle and there is no question as to where to go.
 About halfway in, the historic Southern Nez Perce Trail route is crossed, but due to little use and recent hot-burning fire, there is no trace of it to be found on the ridge.